kailash-manasarovar/statement/docs/timeline/2022/december.md

 - The whole center was alarmed.
 - I thought I was having a heart attack and went directly to A&E in Samui.
 - They checked everything over and I was completely fine.
-- They told me I had an anxiety attack but they didn't know I had spent 35 years in a state of panic and never had an anxiety attack quite like this one.
+- They told me I had had an anxiety attack but they didn't know I had spent 35 years in a state of panic and never had an anxiety attack quite like this one.

 ![A & E Samui](../../content/images/a-and-e.png)

 - The next morning, I woke up, and everything was different.
 - It took me a few weeks to realize what was different, but when I did, I was awestruck.
 - I realized that every step I had taken in my life since I was attacked in 1989 was in fear.
 Every single thing I did, every person I spoke to, every situation in my life was soaked in fear and dread.
-- It was as if, at any moment, at any second, wherever I was and whatever I was doing, I was in extreme danger and I had to be continually aware of it.
+- It was as if, at any moment, at any second, wherever I was and whatever I was doing, I was in extreme danger and I had to be continually aware of it in order to survive.
 - I realized my whole physical system had been working overtime to support this for 35 years; flooding my organs with hormones, second-by-second, just so I could be ready to run or fight.
 - And it was all over.
 - Completely.